 12. Fall in love with banh khoai

-Banh khaoi, banh khaoi, you are the apple of my eye
+Banh khoai, banh khoai, you are the apple of my eye

 Kidding (a little)!
 In Saigon, bánh khoái is better known as bánh xeo, though I do thing the two are a bit different beyond just their names.
 I had bánh khoái twice in Huế and it’s a lot crispier than the bánh xeo I’ve had in the south.
 Either way, I’m a bit addicted to both and have gotten bánh xeo too many times to count since getting back.

 Basically, it’s a sort of rice flour – water- turmeric powder base filled with different veggies or meat.
 You break it apart and eat it with leafs and some sauce and yum.

 13. Look a bit silly slurping down banh beo

 You ever try eating oysters for the first time?
 Like you kinda feel a bit silly trying to eat them!
-For me that’s how bánh bèo is, though, again, it didn’t stop me getting them like three different times — at Pilgrimage Village, Quán Bánh Khoái Hạnh, and Bánh Khoái Thượng Tứ, and this spot nearo TOVO Hostel.
+For me that’s how bánh bèo is, though, again, it didn’t stop me getting them like four different times — at Pilgrimage Village, Quán Bánh Khoái Hạnh, Bánh Khoái Thượng Tứ, and this spot nearo TOVO Hostel.

 Bánh bèo also originates from Huế and is made by combining rice and tapioca flour with some salt.
 You then make a well in the middle and fill with warm water before kneading the dough and adding more water until it’s a thin batter.
 Then you put them in their little steam it to make the base before adding on the rest of the ingredients like dried shrimp and crispy pork skin.